Tasquinimod

 The market for treatment of multiple myeloma

-The global sales of drugs for the treatment of multiple myeloma is projected at USD 21.6 billion in 2027 (Global Data Report March 2019, Multiple Myeloma – Global Drug Forecast and Market Analysis to 2027).
+The global sales of drugs for the treatment of multiple myeloma is projected at USD 29.3 billion in 2032 (Global Data Report July 2024, Multiple Myeloma – Eight Market Drug Forecast 2022-2032).

 The market for drugs used in the treatment of multiple myeloma experiences strong growth and is expected to continue to grow strongly due to the greater incidence in an elderly population, longer progression-free and overall survival, and thanks to more treatments and combination options are made available.
-The US accounts for around 60 percent of the market, the EU for approximately 23 percent and Japan and China for 17 percent of the total market sales (Global Data Report March 2019, Multiple Myeloma – Global Drug Forecast and Market Analysis to 2027).
+Of the estimated total market in 2032, the USA represents approximately 68 percent, the five largest markets in the EU approximately 20 percent, and Japan and China approximately 4 and 8 percent, respectively.
+(Global Data Report July 2024, Multiple Myeloma – Eight Market Drug Forecast 2022 – 2032).

 Multiple myeloma – a major market driven by novel treatment options and propulsion of drug combination strategies